 As business models are changing, organizations are moving away from traditional IT infrastructure towards a cloud first strategy, enabling them to scale their usage and cost according to their business needs.
 The adoption has been driven by existing IT services like Office 365, Salesforce and Amazon AWS.
-One of the last remaining parts, still running on local servers, is the print management infrastructure.
+One of the last remaining parts, still running on local servers, is the print infrastructure.

 Cloud print solutions come in many forms.
 They can simply be traditional premise print solutions hosted as Infrastructure as a Service, where the management and maintenance of OS, middleware and application remain an internal responsibility and may require you to maintain each site individually.